NickWaterton/gallery/README.md

 ## Typical Use

 This interface is intended to be used in a Gallery, so that visitors can see information on the displayed image, or select their own.
-Typically, you would have this running on a small computer, such as a raspery Pi, with a touch screen in Kiosk mode.
+Typically, you would have this running on a small computer, such as a Raspberry Pi, with a touch screen in `Kiosk` mode.
-if you use a tablet or other device to display the user interface, and not an attached HDMI screen, you should set it up in kiosk mode:
+if you use a tablet or other device to display the user interface, and not an attached HDMI screen, you should set it up in a *kiosk mode* (**Note:** This is not the same as the `-K` `Kiosk` mode command line seting):

 Examples of kiosk mode for RPI:
 * https://www.raspberrypi.com/tutorials/how-to-use-a-raspberry-pi-in-kiosk-mode